-Win in two ways!
 Take the test and see just how well you know your country.
-Then, get the new book, The American Challenge
+Then, get the new book, Becoming America

-, for 40% off as a thank-you for taking the test.
-You don't have to pass the test -- just take it and you will be given a chance to purchase the book at the end of the test.
+.
+You don't have to pass the test -- just take it and see how well you do.
 Besides being a great reference for American history, civics, and culture, the book also has the complete Citizenship Test and all the answers.
-Click on the "Take the Test" tab at the top of the screen, CLICK HERE TO TAKE THE TEST!
+Click on the "Take the Test" tab at the top of the screen, or CLICK HERE TO TAKE THE TEST!